open-telemetry/opentelemetry-specification/specification/metrics/api.md

   The `name` needs to follow the [instrument naming rule](#instrument-naming-rule).
 The API SHOULD be documented in a way to communicate to users that this parameter needs to conform to the linked syntax.
-The API MUST NOT validate the `name`, that is left to implementations of the API.
+The API SHOULD NOT validate the `name`, that is left to implementations of the API.
 * A `unit` of measure.

   Users can provide a `unit`, but it is up to their discretion.
 Therefore, this